jfont555/Satip_client_test/README.md

 **-v --verbosity:** Verbosity level, info: 0, verbose: 1, debug: 2.
 Usage: -v {number}

+**-l --logFile:** Save all log to a logFile

+**-p --Port:** RTP port to be used by client, note that port+1 is used too.
+If is not defined destination port+2 will be used

 **--help:** All available args

 There are some default parameters if are not specified: (User parameters override them)